 Discover our top hidden-destination yacht charters, where guests will finally be free to explore to their heart’s content.

-Here is our guide to the 35 of the world’s best places – all only reachable by a yacht
+Here is our guide to 35 of the world’s best yachting destinations – all only reachable by yacht

 1. Svalbard Archipelago, Norway

 Svalbard, situated halfway between Norway and the North Pole, is a completely untouched stretch of North European island off which beluga whales, walrus and seals play in the arctic waters.
 Accessible only by explorer yacht, Svalbard offers an experience like no other.

 Perhaps not the obvious destination for a luxury yacht charter, this island in the Baltic Sea offers a unique experience nevertheless, with car-free streets, deserted white sandy beaches galore and beautiful, green interiors.

 Incredibly, there are still a number of hidden places only reachable by a yacht to be discovered in the Greek islands.
 Try Navagio Beach on the Ionian Island of Zakynthos: also known as Shipwreck Beach or Smugglers Cove, this white sandy bay framed by towering limestone cliffs is the perfect spot to unwind.

 This tiny island in the Aegean Sea is only accessible by boat and has so far remained untouched by mass tourism.
 It has numerous pristine beaches and is a real find.
 But don’t tell too many people, as this is still a hidden Greek destination and should remain just that.

 5. Palagruza, Croatia